Major Course Texts

 You must familiarize yourself with Georgia Tech’s Common Policies about learning outcomes, evaluation equivalences and rubrics (grading), course completion, attendance requirements, Dean of Students and Counseling Center, participation in class, non-discrimination, the Communication Center, accommodations, academic misconduct, syllabus modifications, and Final Instructional Class Days.
 You will be responsible for these policies, and when you sign the Statement of Understanding, you affirm you are familiar with these policies.

-Active participation and engagement in class activities, discussion, and events is required and counts as part of your total grade.
-You may be penalized if you have not done the reading or fail to regularly participate in class discussions and onsite activities.
+Active participation and engagement in Discussion Boards, process activities, and major projects is required.
+You may be penalized if you have not done the reading or fail to regularly participate in online discussion boards and activities.

 Late or Missing Assignments

-I do not accept late work as a general policy.
-For major assignments, however, late work will be accepted with a penalty.
-The assignment will drop from its original grade by one-third a grade letter for each day past the due date.
+Let me know in advance if you need to negotiate a due date for large or small assignments.
+Late work will be accepted, but a penalty may be assessed if you do not contact me in advance of the due date.
+If a penalty is assessed, the assignment will drop from its original grade by one-third a grade letter for each day past the due date.
 An assignment that is one day late, for instance, may drop from an A to an A- or a B+ to a B. Alternatively an assignment that is three days late, may drop from a B to a C or a B- to a C-.

 In all sections of ENGL 1101/2, not completing any component of the course, including projects, assignments, or workshops, may result in failure of the course, as determined by the instructor in consultation with the Director and Associate Director of the Writing and Communication Program.